2 Summary of Significant Accounting Policies

 2.8.4 PREPAID EXPENSES AND OTHER CURRENT ASSETS

 Prepaid expenses include expenses resulting from an outflow of liquid assets prior to the reporting date that are only recognized as expenses in the subsequent financial year.
 Such expenses usually involve maintenance contracts, sublicenses and prepayments for external laboratory services not yet performed.
-Other current assets primarily consist of receivables from tax authorities resulting from value-added taxes.
+Other current assets primarily consist of receivables from tax authorities resulting from value-added taxes and restricted cash, such as rent deposits.
 This item is recognized at nominal value.

 2.8.5 PROPERTY, PLANT AND EQUIPMENT

-Property, plant and equipment is recorded at historical cost less accumulated depreciation (see also Item 6.6* of the Notes) and any impairment (see Item 2.4.4 of the Notes).
+Property, plant and equipment is recorded at historical cost less accumulated depreciation (see also Item 5.6 in the Notes) and any impairment (see Item 2.4.4 in the Notes).
 Historical cost includes expenditures directly related to the purchase at the time of the acquisition.
 Replacements purchases, building alterations and improvements are capitalized while repair and maintenance expenses are charged as expenses as they are incurred.
 Property, plant and equipment is depreciated on a straight-line basis over its useful life (see table below).
 Leasehold improvements are depreciated on a straight-line basis over the asset’s estimated useful life.

 Asset’s residual values and useful lives are reviewed at the end of each reporting period and adjusted if appropriate.